 - a.
 Amount added or deducted as the result of a "Change" or "Construction Change Directive". - b.
 Differing site condition as defined in Article XIII. - c.
 Intentional or bad faith acts or omissions by SCDOT that unreasonably interfere with CONTRACTOR's performance and cause delay of work on the critical path of the Project. - d.
-Changes in legal requirements or regulations that are effective subsequent to the date of this Agreement. - e.
-Discovery of hazardous materials not previously identified as set forth in Article XI - f.
+Changes in legal requirements or regulations that are effective subsequent to the date of this Agreement submission of CONTRACTOR's response to the RFP. - e.
+Discovery of hazardous materials not previously identified in Exhibit 4

+Project Design Criteria and Attachment B as set forth in Article XI - f.
 Discovery of archeological or paleontological sites not previously identified as noted in Article X. - g.
 Premium right-of-way costs and second appraisals as set forth in Article VIII.
 Only the actual premium right-of-way and actual second appraisal cost will be reimbursed.
 No additional amount for overhead, profit, bonds and insurance will be considered for this item.